MugeMutis/sfplsr/README.md

 dimension reduction process by constructing latent components that maximize the covariance between the scalar response and the functional predictor under spatial autocorrelation, yielding a finite-dimensional representation of the model.
-This provides a unified approach that combines the dimension-reduction advantages of classical functional partial least squares with explicit modeling of spatial dependence at the component extraction stage.
-The finite-sample performance of the proposed approach is evaluated through Monte Carlo simulations and an empirical application using weather data from the United Kingdom.
-The results show that the proposed approach consistently outperforms existing methods in terms of estimation and prediction accuracy, particularly under strong spatial dependence.
+The proposed approach provides a unified framework that combines the dimension-reduction advantages of classical functional partial least squares with explicit modeling of spatial dependence during component extraction.
+Its finite-sample performance is evaluated through Monte Carlo simulations and an empirical application using weather data from the United Kingdom.
+The results demonstrate that the proposed method consistently outperforms existing alternatives in terms of estimation and prediction accuracy, particularly under strong spatial dependence.

-Installation
+## Installation

-You can install the development version of SFPLSR from GitHub with:
+You can install the development version of **SFPLSR** directly from

-R \# install.packages(“devtools”)
-devtools::install_github(“MugeMutis/SFPLSR”)
+GitHub:

+    R > install.packages("devtools"); pak::pak("MugeMutis/SFPLSR")

-Main Functions & Workflow
+## Main Functions

-The core functionality of the SFPLSR package is centered around an end-to-end workflow for spatial functional data analysis, from data generation to model estimation and prediction:
+The package provides an end-to-end workflow for spatial functional data analysis, from data generation to model estimation and prediction.

+# `spatial_data_generation()`

-spatial_data_generation: Generates synthetic spatial functional data for simulation studies and framework validation.
-It constructs infinite-dimensional functional predictors paired with a scalar response variable, explicitly incorporating spatial autoregressive dependence and spatial autocorrelation structures based on a spatial weights matrix.
+Generates synthetic spatial functional data for simulation studies and methodological validation.
+The function constructs infinite-dimensional functional predictors together with a scalar response variable while explicitly incorporating spatial autoregressive dependence through a spatial weights matrix.

+# `sfplsr()`

-sfplsr: Implements the core spatial functional partial least squares regression framework.
-This function performs spatial dimension reduction by extracting latent components that maximize the covariance between the scalar response and the functional covariates while accounting for spatial autocorrelation.
+Implements the proposed Spatial Functional Partial Least Squares Regression (SFPLSR) framework.
+The method extracts latent components that maximize the covariance between the scalar response and the functional predictors while accounting for spatial autocorrelation.

-predict_sfplsr: Computes out-of-sample predictions for the estimated spatial autoregressive functional partial least squares regression.

-Datasets
+# `predict_sfplsr()`

+Computes out-of-sample predictions from a fitted SFPLSR model.

+## Dataset

+# `UK_weather_data`

-UK_weather_data: A comprehensive environmental and meteorological dataset compiled from the NASA Prediction Of Worldwide Energy Resources (POWER) project.
-It contains spatial and functional observations for 231 meteorological stations homogeneously distributed across the United Kingdom.
-For each station, the dataset provides:
+The package includes a real-world environmental and meteorological dataset compiled from the NASA Prediction Of Worldwide Energy Resources (POWER) project.

+The dataset contains observations from 231 meteorological stations distributed across the United Kingdom and includes:

+# Spatial Information

+- Latitude and longitude coordinates for each station.
-Spatial Attributes: Precise geographical coordinates (Latitude and Longitude) to construct spatial weights matrices and model spatial dependency.
+- Suitable for constructing spatial weights matrices and modeling spatial dependence.

+# Functional Covariates

-Functional Covariates: Daily temperature trajectories (curves) captured over the years 2024 and 2025, representing the infinite-dimensional functional predictors.
+- Daily temperature trajectories observed during 2024 and 2025.
+- Treated as infinite-dimensional functional predictors.

+# Scalar Response

-Scalar Response: Surface shortwave downward flux (mean solar radiation) values for the years 2024 and 2025, serving as the scalar response variable in the spatial autoregressive scalar-on-function regression framework.
+- Surface shortwave downward flux (mean solar radiation) measurements for 2024 and 2025.
+- Used as the scalar response variable in the spatial autoregressive scalar-on-function regression model.

+# References

+M. Mutis, U. Beyaztas, H. L. Shang (2026). *Spatial functional partial least squares regression*.

+# Contact

-Contact Muge Mutis - <muge.mutis@yildiz.edu.tr>
+Muge Mutis - <muge.mutis@yildiz.edu.tr>